Rockefeller Center: Rockefeller Plaza

-Rockefeller Plaza is a pedestrian street running through the complex, parallel to Fifth and Sixth avenues.
-This street was also part of the original plans for the Metropolitan Opera, and Benjamin Morris originally intended for the road to stretch from 42nd to 59th streets.
+Rockefeller Plaza is a pedestrian street that runs through the complex, parallel to Fifth and Sixth avenues.
+This street was part of the original plans for the Metropolitan Opera, and Benjamin Morris originally intended for the road to stretch from 42nd to 59th streets.
 Only the 720 ft section between 48th and 51st streets was built, and the road was open in its entirety by 1937.
 The road was given the name "Rockefeller Plaza" in 1933, despite the potential confusion with the Lower Plaza, because it was believed that the "Plaza" in the road's name would emphasize its "spatial unity" with the Lower Plaza and Channel Gardens.
 The original intention of the street's construction was to enhance the shopping district of Fifth Avenue, to its east, but this never happened, and Rockefeller Plaza now primarily serves as a pedestrian passage that connects all of Rockefeller Center's separate components.

 As with most numbered crosstown streets in Manhattan, Rockefeller Plaza is 30 ft wide with curbs on either side of an asphalt surface.
 However, the sidewalks are much wider than on typical streets.
 In addition, Rockefeller Plaza is supported by a multi-level steel skeleton underneath, which houses the underground mall, storage rooms, and the complex's shipping and loading center.
 As such, it contains a 14.5 in layer of waterproofing.
 The surface of Rockefeller Plaza outside Radio City Music Hall, between 50th and 51st Street, contains small bronze circles for theatergoers to stand on while waiting to enter the hall.
 Until the 1980s, the plaza contained plaques that affirmed Columbia University's ownership of Rockefeller Center, but these were removed with the 1985 sale of the complex to the Rockefeller Group.
 Since Rockefeller Plaza is technically a purely private property to which the public is welcome, the plaza is closed for part of one day every year.